 The days of making reproduction historic clothing from nylon and polyester are hopefully long gone, and claiming something to be authentic

 just because it is made of wool is not enough for many.
 Having been employed alongside two of this country's leading

-archaeological textile specialists I knew exactly what sorts of material I should be using for my own period costumes for historical reenactment.
+archaeological textile specialists I knew exactly what sorts of material I should be using for my own and my customers replica period costumes for historical reenactment.
 I realised

 the only way to achieve accurate types of un-dyed primitive fleece and yarn, correct thread counts and patterns of weave or reproduce the colours of period dyes was to manufacture my own fabric.
 As others heard about my project it grew to become economically viable to begin commissioning the spinning and weaving of various short bolts of replica fabric covering different periods including Roman, Viking and Saxon, Medieval, Tudor and Stuart.
 This lead to the birth of Time Warp Textiles producing and supplying both highly accurate 'museum grade' textiles and a more affordable line of 'costume grade' replica fabrics used for making all those breeches, cloaks, tunics, kyrtles and doublets.
 We usually have a modest selection of cloth in stock for immediate sale (details given in the newsletter accessed below), however the majority is bespoke woven so you are not limited to choosing from a restricted catalogue.